ethan-tauriainen/ethan-tauriainen/README.md

-Jr. Software Developer at DISH Technologies.
+Software Developer at DISH Technologies.

 <!---
 ethan-tauriainen/ethan-tauriainen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.